 “Are You nuts?
 I don’t see anything worth loving.
 Did you see that girl roll her eyes at me and lie to me about that computer?
 And another kid left the room for . . . who knows where!”

 “Love them for who they are.
 Follow My lead.”

 So I did.
-One at a time, I took the ringleaders aside.
+One at a time, I took the kids aside.
 Beginning with Charlie Lindbergh Jr., I whispered:

-A similar smile crept over each child’s face.
+A smile like that crept over Chuck’s face.

 Here’s what I learned:

 - When we want to turn a situation around, we can surprise people with proactive, unconditional love.
 Sometimes difficult people are fearful people.
 Perfect love casts out fear (1 John 4:18).
 Perfect love forgives.

 - God rewards our obedience to love, even when it’s not reciprocated.
 Especially then.

 - In moments of chaos and confusion, the fruit of the Spirit called love has authority.
 Regardless of our emotions, love sweetens the deal.
 Love always forgives.